Franceskling/final_project/README.md

 Our purpose is to ultilize supervised machine learning model and neural network to predict the sales accurately.

 **Background:**
 Walmart runs several promotional markdown events through the year.
 These markdowns precede prominent holidays, the four largest of all, which are the Super Bowl, Labour Day, Thanksgiving, and Christmas.
 The weeks including thse holidays are weighted five times higher in the evaluation than non-holiday weeks.
 Historical sales data for Walmart stores located in different regions are available.

-If we are successful, we should be able to apply our model to predict overall sales for 45 Walmart stores in aggreate.
+If we are successful, we should be able to apply our model to predict overall sales for 45 Walmart stores in total.

 **Description of data source:**

 This is the historical weekly sales data for 45 Walmart stores in aggreate from period 2010-02-05 to 2012-11-01.

 In total, there are 8 different fields, which is listed below: